nugins99/kf-sim/README.md

 # KF-Sim

 KF-Sim is a simulation project for Kalman Filter-based vehicle tracking and estimation.
 It provides a modular framework for simulating vehicles, sensors, and estimation algorithms, primarily using C++ and CMake.

+**Note:** Most of the work here in this project was done with AI assistance.
+I have basic idea of what a Kalman filter does and how it works.
+This project is just something I did to explore creating an application.

 ## Requirements
 - CMake (>= 3.15)